TareqNewazShahriar-Secondary/nativescript-vue-experiment/README.md

-# NativeScript-Vue Application
+# Nativescript-Vue-Experiment

-> A native application built with NativeScript-Vue
+Experimental project with {N}ativescript-Vue to experiment with the framework and its plugins

 ## Usage